shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 After initializing the interface we can use it anywhere in the application by just simply importing **import { userType } from './userType';** interface like this.

-### Automation testing in Angular

-**Manual Testing** :- Basically manual testing is the thing where a person tests your angular application step by step like he checks the login,signup,webflow,clicks,and all.

-**Automation Testing** :- If your application is too big manual tesrting can take upto 3-4 days rather than that we have automation testing in which we write some code which tests our full application in just few minutes.

-**Types of automation testing** :-

-- Unit Test case : This is the testing in which we test some specific or some important functions of our angular app.

-- Integration testing : This is the testing in which we test the functionality as well as the dependencies regarding to it.

-- End-To-End Testing : In the end to end testing our application gets fully tested end to end.

-**Angular Automation Testing** :

-1. Protactor - Run Test case on browser.

-2. Jasmine - Testing Enviornment, Run spec file for the latest test case.

-3. Karma - Run test case in Multiple browser.
-(Karma.config.json)

-### Angular Testing

-**To check the default test cases** - **`ng test`**

-### API Integration Angular

-1. Set base url and version in enviornment.ts and enviornment.prod.ts file.
-Take the api links till the api(baes url) and concate with it version and further reuired end points and path.

----
-## Remaining Total Flow
----

 ### MatInput type number maxlength functonality

 We can set `maxLength` property with the `mat-input` `type=text` but it dont work with the `type="number"` soo we need to do it with manually.